johnnycck/excelTransform/README.md

 * `pip install openpyxl`
 * `pip install xlrd`
 ## Description
-This code will select specific csv files from 'input.xlsx'
+This code will select specific dir from 'input.xlsx'
 Copy the disired files into dir 'target'
 ## Execute
 step 1.
 Put all input csv files into the directory 'source' where `excelTransform.py` is resided.